-- Classify the materials by clearly describing the quantities reduced or recirculated by material type, to be able to differentiate the CECs by material type in its serial number.
+- Quantify the net quantity of materials reduced or recirculated. - Use metric tonnes as the unit of measurement. - Classify the materials by clearly describing the quantities reduced or recirculated by material type, to be able to differentiate the CECs by material type in its serial number.
 For the specific case of plastics, the classification should match the classification presented in Section 4.3.1.